 Millions of content pieces are published every day, so how can you ensure your or your client's content reaches the right people?
 That’s where SEO comes in.
-But before you get started with optimizing your content for search engines, let’s first look at the different types of SEO.
+But before you get started with seo copywriting, let’s first look at the different types of SEO.

 When you learn how to harness the power of SEO in all its facets, you’ll be able to get your content in front of the right people at the right time and grow your (client’s) audience over time.